telerik/reporting-docs/knowledge-base/customize-wpf-report-viewer.md

 </ResourceDictionary>
 ```

-1. You may bind the custom control to a property of the main window "Window1" hosting the ReportViewer - the _CustomA_ button "Main Window Command" in the above example.
+1. You may bind the custom control to a property of the main window "Window1" hosting the ReportViewer - the _CustomCommandAButton_ button "Main Window Command" in the above example.
 Here is how the code behind related to the new custom functionality may look like:

 ```C#
 namespace CSharp.NetFramework.WpfIntegrationDemo